snonux/gogios/README.md

 doas cp gogios /usr/local/bin/gogios doas chmod 755 /usr/local/bin/gogios
 ```

-Please note, depending on your operating system (e.g. Linux based), you may want to use `sudo` instead of `doas` and also change `/usr/local/bin` to a different path.
-I won't mention this from now anymore: On systems other than OpenBSD you may have to always replace `doas` with the `sudo` command.
+This README is primarily written for OpenBSD, but it should be easy to apply the corresponding steps to any other Unix like (e.g. Linux based ones) operating sytems.
+On systems other than OpenBSD you may always have to replace `doas` with the `sudo` command and replace the `/usr/local/bin` path with `/usr/bin`.

 If you want to compile Gogios for OpenBSD on a Linux system without installing the Go compiler on OpenBSD, you can use cross-compilation.
 Follow these steps: